ChenFocus/alexa-top-sites-mx/README.md

 ## Introduction

-This project, or research, is conducted in supplyment of evidence for my essay assignment.
-This project uses Python as a crawler to verify MX Records (mail server record) for individual domains.
-The Python crawler used is written by Ryan Zhao - student at Manchester University, UK.
+This project, or research, is conducted in supplyment of evidence for the author's essay assignment.
+This project uses [Python](https://python.rg) as a [crawler](https://en.wikipedia.org/wiki/Web_crawler) to verify [MX Records](https://en.wikipedia.org/wiki/MX_record) (mail server record) for individual domains.
 This code repository contains some files that may not be relevant to the final method used and result.

-## Method
+The Python crawler used is written by **Ryan Zhao** [(email)](mailto:lin.zhao-3@student.manchester.ac.uk) - student at [Manchester University](https://en.wikipedia.org/wiki/University_of_Manchester), UK.
+Ryan has fully agreed and authorised the use of his script on this research.

-### Datasets Used
+## Datasets Used

-#### Alexa Top 1M Sites
+### Alexa Top 1M Sites

-Alexa is a web analytic & intelligence company owned by Amazon.
+[Alexa](https://alexa.com) is a web analytic & intelligence company owned by [Amazon](https://www.aboutamazon.com).
 The [Alexa World Site Rank](https://www.alexa.com/topsites) is often regarded as the most representive world site rank.

-#### World University Dataset
+### World University Dataset

-#### Datasets Availability
+### Datasets Availability

 Alexa Top 1M Sites Dataset: [http://s3.amazonaws.com/alexa-static/top-1m.csv.zip](http://s3.amazonaws.com/alexa-static/top-1m.csv.zip)